tensorflow/tensorflow/tensorflow/g3doc/get_started/os_setup.md

 ImportError: libcudart.so.7.0: cannot open shared object file: No such file or directory
 ```

-Make sure you followed the the GPU installation [instructions](#optional-install-cuda-gpus-on-linux).
+Make sure you followed the GPU installation [instructions](#optional-install-cuda-gpus-on-linux).

 ### Pip installation issues